Skip to main content

 What is a take 5 / start work risk assessment?

 A Take 5 (also known as a Take 5 for Safety, Start Work Risk Assessment or Personal Risk Assessment) is a quick, five-step process that a worker completes before starting any task.
-The five steps are: Stop (am I fit for work - physically, mentally, emotionally?), Look (what are the hazards around me?), Assess (what could go wrong and who could be harmed?), Control (what controls are in place - elimination, substitution, engineering, admin, PPE?), and Proceed (is it safe to proceed?
-If not, do not start - report to your supervisor).
+The five steps are: Stop (am I fit for work, physically, mentally, emotionally?), Look (what are the hazards around me?), Assess (what could go wrong and who could be harmed?), Control (what controls are in place, including elimination, substitution, engineering, admin, PPE?), and Proceed (is it safe to proceed?
+If not, do not start and report to your supervisor).
 Take 5 assessments are one of the most widely used safety tools on Australian construction, mining, manufacturing and industrial sites.
 They take only a few minutes and are designed to make workers stop and think before they act.

 Benefits of using this take 5 / start work risk assessment